-- 3.5 The Council must also advertise the publication of the reviewed Statement of Principles by publishing a notice on the Authority's website and in one of the local newspapers circulating in the area covered by the statement, - a local newsletter, circular, or similar document circulating in the area covered by the statement, - a public notice board in or near the principal office of the authority, - a public notice board on the premises of public libraries in the area covered by the statement. - 3.6 The Gambling Commission was set up under the Gambling Act 2005 and was formally established in October 2005.
+- 3.5 The Council must also advertise the publication of the reviewed Statement of Principles by publishing a notice on the Authority's website and in one or more of the following places: - a local newsletter, circular, or similar document circulating in the area covered by the statement, - a public notice board in or near the principal office of the authority, - a public notice board on the premises of public libraries in the area covered by the statement. - a local newspaper circulating in the area covered by the statement. - 3.6 The Gambling Commission was set up under the Gambling Act 2005 and was formally established in October 2005.
 It has taken over the role previously played by the Gaming Board for Great Britain in regulating casinos, bingo, gaming machines and lotteries. - 3.7 The Commission also has responsibility for the regulation of betting and remote gambling, as well as helping to protect children and vulnerable people from being harmed or exploited by gambling.
 The Commission is also responsible for advising local and central government on issues related to gambling. - 3.8 Under the terms of the Gambling Act 2005 the Council's licensing responsibilities came into force on 01 September 2007.
-These included licensing any premises used for gambling, regulating the use of gaming machines, granting permits to certain types of amusement arcades, issuing Temporary Use Notices and registering small society lotteries. - 3.9 The Gambling Commission recently published the third edition of its "Guidance to Licensing Authorities" and the Council has a statutory obligation to have regard to this guidance.
-The revised draft Statement of Principles attached at Appendix A takes account of changes made to the Commission's Guidance to Licensing Authorities since the Council's last Statement of Principles was published in December 2006. - 3.10 Notable changes that are reflected in the new draft policy are:- - Removal of all text in relation to the Transitional Period in 2007 - Enforcement - Splitting premises - Premises "ready for gambling" (Provisional Statements) - Temporary Use Notices - 3.11 Enforcement: The section in the Policy on enforcement has been amended to reflect new guidance from the Gambling Commission on compliance and enforcement functions, including references to recent work undertaken by Business Enterprise and Regulatory Reform (BERR) and the Local Better Regulation Office (LBRO). - 3.12 "Splitting" premises: Regulations determine, for example, the number of high stake ("jackpot") gaming machines that are allowed in different types of licensed premises.
-This has led to the wide practice of "splitting" premises artificially, such as sub dividing single premises.
-Further guidance has therefore been provided by the Gambling
+These included licensing any premises used for gambling, regulating the use of gaming machines, granting permits to amusement arcades, issuing Temporary Use Notices and registering small society lotteries. - 3.9 Having reviewed the current Statement of Principles the Principal Licensing Officer sees no need to amend the policy as it is up to date with current case law and the Gambling Commission's Guidance to Licensing Authorities. - 3.10 Due to the publication and advertising requirements, the Council will need to approve and publish the Statement of Principles no later than 31 December 2012 and therefore will need to agree the revised Statement of Principles at the Executive meeting on 7 November 2012 prior to adoption at the Council meeting on 13 November 2012.